-Comparing Figs. 4 (a) and (c) with the GGA orbital weights in Fig. 2, we see significant effects of spin-orbit coupling for example in the occupied bands around the $\Gamma$ point which mostly carry Te orbital character.
-We consider Fig. 4 (c) more relevant for comparison with experiment than Fig. 4 (a).
+Comparing Figs. 4(a) and 4(c) with the GGA orbital weights in Fig. 2, we see significant effects of spin-orbit coupling, for example, in the occupied bands around the $\Gamma$ point, which mostly carry Te orbital character.
+We consider Fig. 4(c) more relevant for comparison with experiment than Fig. 4(a).
+While our paramagnetic DFT+DMFT results show significant correlation effects, as seen from the quasiparticle weights, they are not strong enough to open a gap.
+Experimental resistivity, while significantly reduced at room temperature compared to low temperatures, in contrast, still shows semiconducting behavior [35].
+We speculate that charge self-consistency or better treatment of spin-orbit coupling may be needed to explain the small gap at room temperature.
+This needs to be investigated in a future study.

 We now continue the analysis at low temperatures.
-Figure 5 shows angle resolved and integrated spectral functions of CrGeTe3 at T = 100 K in the ferromagnetic state.
-While the experimentally observed ordering temperature of CrGeTe3 is somewhat lower at $T{\rm C} = 61$ K, it is computationally challenging to reach good convergence for lower temperatures, since more Matsubara frequencies are needed to cover the same energy range.
-Nevertheless, the spectral function does not change dramatically between T = 100 K and T = 50 K. At ambient pressure (Figs. 5 (a) to (c)), we find a ferromagnetic (Slater) insulator in agreement with the experiments of Bhoi et
+Figure 5 shows angle-resolved and -integrated spectral functions of CrGeTe3 at T = 100 K in the ferromagnetic state.
+While the experimentally observed ordering temperature of CrGeTe3 is somewhat lower at $T{\rm C} = 61$ K, it is computationally challenging to reach good convergence for lower temperatures since more Matsubara frequencies are needed to cover the same energy range.
+Nevertheless, the spectral function does not change dramatically between T = 100 K and T = 50 K. At ambient pressure [Figs. 5(a)-5(c)], we find a ferromagnetic (Slater) insulator, in agreement with the experiments of Bhoi et al. [35].
+The spectral functions at P = 5 GPa show a ferromagnetic metallic state.
+We clearly observe an insulator-to-metal transition, which is predominantly induced by the

 FIG. 4.
-Momentum resolved and integrated spectral functions for CrGeTe3 in the paramagnetic state. (a)-(b) Ambient pressure without spin-orbit coupling, (c)-(d) including spin-orbit coupling in the DFT Hamiltonian. (e)-(f) Elevated pressure of P = 5 GPa without effects of spin-orbit coupling, and (g)-(h) P = 5 GPa including spin-orbit coupling.
-Interaction parameters for Cr 3d are U = 2.0 eV, $J{\rm H} = 0.72$ eV.
-The double counting correction is reduced by 4%.
+Momentum-resolved and -integrated spectral functions for $CrGeTe_3$ in the paramagnetic state at room temperature (T = 300 K).
+Ambient pressure (a) and (b) without spin-orbit coupling and (c) and (d) with spin-orbit coupling in the DFT Hamiltonian.
+Elevated pressure of P = 5 GPa (e) and (f) without the effects of spin-orbit coupling and (g) and (h) with spin-orbit coupling.
+Interaction parameters for Cr 3d are U = 2.0 eV and $J_H = 0.72$ eV.
+The double-counting correction is reduced by 4%.